ZhiyuuanS/zhiyuuans.github.io/index.md

 ## Research Interests

-- **World Model:** How can we design world models capable of reliable long-horizon rollouts, allowing agents to build a deeper understanding of the physical world and to plan by simulating future outcomes?
+- **World Model:** How can we build world models capable of reliable long-horizon rollouts, enabling agents to understand physical dynamics and plan by simulating future outcomes?

 ## News